blade34242/opsdash-operational-dashboard-nextcloud/docs-private/opsdash-docs/SIDEBAR_CONFIGURATION.md

 ## 12. UI import / export

-The Config & Setup tab now exposes two buttons:
+The Profiles tab exposes two buttons:

 - **Export configuration** – downloads the current payload wrapped in the envelope described above.
 - **Import configuration** – upload a JSON export; the app sanitises it with the whitelist and persists via `/overview/persist`, reporting any ignored keys.